AbdessamadKhaoula/jenkins-ci-cd-pipeline/README.md

    - Go to **Manage Jenkins** → **Configure System**.
    - Under **SonarQube Servers**, add the SonarQube server by providing the server URL (e.g., `http://<sonarqube-server-url>`).
    - In the **Authentication Token** field, add the SonarQube authentication token you generated in SonarQube.
+***Add Quality Gate***
+   - In the SonarQube configuration within Jenkins, ensure the **Quality Gate** is added.
+   - This ensures the build quality is checked during each build.

  ***Add Token in Jenkins Credentials***
    - Go to **Manage Jenkins** → **Manage Credentials** → (select the scope) → **Add Credentials**.